IBM-Blockchain/blockchain-vscode-extension/client/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 > Command Palette alternative: `IBM Blockchain Platform: Package a smart contract project`

-2. You should see a new package on the list, `demoContract@0.0.1`, if everything went well.
+3. You should see a new package on the list, `demoContract@0.0.1` (or the name you gave to the packaged contract), if everything went well.

 The package you just created can be installed onto any Hyperledger Fabric peer (running at the correct version).
 For example, you could right-click and choose "Export Package", then deploy it into a cloud environment using the IBM Blockchain Platform operational console.
 We'll learn how to do this later: for now, we'll deploy the package locally on the runtime that comes pre-configured with the VSCode extension, so there's no need to export your package just yet!